 There's a traditional Vietnamese dipping sauce that we like to drizzle over the veggies.
 It's called nuoc cham (pronounced noo-ahk CHAHM) and is made from fish sauce, lime juice, garlic and chili peppers.
-It's optional, but adds another bright, fresh authentic layer of delicious flavor.
-I've included the recipe for nuoc cham below.
+It's optional but adds another bright, fresh authentic layer of delicious flavor.
+I've included the recipe for nuoc cham below in the recipe notes.

 If you enjoy Asian food, I think you'll love this Vietnamese Caramelized Pork.
 Both the sauce and the meat can be made in advance and then combined just before serving.
 Expect lots of oohs, aahs and mmms as your family/guests enjoy this meal!

 Café Tips for making this Vietnamese Caramelized Pork